UntitledsTakenNOOOO/dehacked-attack/README.md

 	* Change: Health reduced from 12000 to 6000.
 * Super Archvile (Valiant): Good luck.
 This thing attacks with a archvile combo-attack, and can resurrect monsters.
 It spawns uncommonly with the Spider Mastermind.
 	* Change: Health reduced from 7500 to 3750, because it isn't the final boss of the game anymore.
-* Gridlock Cardinal [Phase II]: Same as the Phase I, except it has 6000 health, and if flinched, will spawn monsters icon-of-sin style.
-Replaces Cardinal if Spawn Targets are present.
+* Gridlock Cardinal [Phase II]: Same as the Phase I, except if flinched, will spawn monsters icon-of-sin style.
+Replaces the Gridlock Cardinal if Spawn Targets are present.
 * Leviathan [Summoner Variant]: He CAN be flinched, but doing so will result in him spawning monsters icon-of-sin style.
 Replaces either Leviathan if Spawn Targets are present.

 FINAL BOSSES (enabled by CVar or selected in place of Icon of Sin):
-* Gridlock Cardinal [Final Boss Form]: This monstrosity has both phases and moves faster, and in phase two it even now has the ability to teleport.
-Good luck.
-* Hell Smith: More aggressive than his ordinary counterpart.
+* Hell Smith (Survive in Hell): More aggressive than his ordinary counterpart.
 With his full 20000 health, this thing is hard to take down, and spawns AFTER a large army of other monsters.
-* Spider Mastermind: A totally ordinary spider mastermind with nothing weird about it (ha, yeah right).
+* Spider Mastermind (Going Down): A totally ordinary spider mastermind with nothing weird about it (ha, yeah right).
 Spawns with some zombies, imps, demons and revenants.
-* Super Archvile: Spawns with a swarm of arachnorbs.
+* Super Archvile (Valiant): Spawns with a swarm of arachnorbs.
 Has 7500 health, and spawns revenants and pyro-knights if fliched, adding deadlier monsters if flinched more than four times.
+* Gridlock Cardinal [Final Boss Form] (Gridlock 64): This monstrosity has both phases and moves faster, and in phase two it even now has the ability to teleport.
+Good luck.
 * Archangelus (Eviternity): Descending from the realm opposite Hell, this guy is insane.
 One might wish for good luck; but truth be told, it won't save you.
+* The Inquisitor (Struggle: Antaresian Legacy): This guy will unleash an absolute firestorm whenever you're in his line of sight, and spawns with a swarm of Afriests.